 The holidays usually mean time spent with family.
 For some of us, our best memories are with family and we look forward to making new memories every year.
 However, some people have few positive experiences with their biological family.
 Some come from unhealthy or abusive situations.
 Some have lost loved ones.
-As a result, the holidays can be filled with loneliness, regret or anger.
+And the COVID-19 pandemic is affecting still others.
+As a result, the holidays can be filled with loneliness, regret, or anger.

 The good news is that because of God’s grace, we are part of a new kind of family.
-Those of us who have accepted Christ are now part of His family — the church, and our Father God is the head.
+Those of us who have accepted Christ are now part of his family — the church.
 Not only that, but we have a new family tree as well.
 We are part of the legacy of faithful people listed in the book of Hebrews.
 We are spiritual descendants of the great keepers of the faith: Abraham, Joseph, David, and many others.

 God, thank you for giving me a faith family.
 Thank you for grafting me into your family tree and giving me a connection to others who have also decided to follow you.